 Chatbots reduce time to hire and all the related costs

-Time to hire is an HR metric that answers the question of how long the hiring process takes from posting a job until a person gets on board.
+Time to hire is a recruiting metric that answers the question of how long the hiring process takes from posting a job until a person gets on board.
 Measured in days, time to hire usually depends on the number of applicants at the top of the funnel and the speed they pass through it.